In a recent study, a new HIV-1 vaccine regimen protected vaccinated monkeys against the primate version of the AIDS virus.

 The experimental vaccine protected the monkeys against a series of episodes of simian immunodeficiency virus (SIV), the primate version of HIV.

-The research was led by scientists at Beth Israel Deaconess Medical Center (BIDMC) and published today in the journal Science.
+The research was led by scientists at Beth Israel Deaconess Medical Center (BIDMC) and published today in

 The data from the study shows that adding a protein boost improved protection by increasing the magnitude of antibody responses, said Dr. Dan Barouch, lead author of the study and director of the Center for Virology and Vaccine Research at BIDMC as well as a professor of medicine at Harvard Medical School.

 Barouch said he and his colleagues were encouraged by the results of the preclinical study, labeling them as “substantially better” than prior vaccines tested in this model.